Si-gis/Si-gis/README.md

 •🧑‍🎓  I'm a scientific high-school student

-•🌱  I’m currently learning c++ and linux (i use arch btw)

 •📬 I really love Open Source software

-•👀  In addition to code, i'm passionate about hardware and enthusiast keyboards
+•👀  In addition to code, i'm passionate about hardware, enthusiast keyboards and videogames

 ### Connect with me!